 - drinking lots of fluid – this is important, as you can easily get dehydrated

 Radiotherapy to the large bowel can make you feel that you need to have your bowels open.
 This is called urgency or tenesmus.
 The feeling can be reduced with steroid suppositories or ointments that also contain an anaesthetic.

 You might find that you need to have your bowels open very often.
 You may also have to go several times before you feel the bowel is empty.
 Anti diarrhoea medicines can help.
 Doing regular pelvic floor exercises can also help.
 You can practice holding on to your stool to build up the amount the bowel can hold.

 A physiotherapist or community continence adviser can give you advice and information about dealing with diarrhoea or other bowel problems.
-You can get details of your nearest continence clinic or adviser from the Bladder and Bowel Foundation.
+You can get details of your nearest continence clinic or adviser from the Bladder and Bowel Community.
 A continence adviser can also give you pads if you need them.